mff-uk/dataspecer/www/content/en/docs/projects/layout-algorithms.md

 When it comes to layout of selection, I personally think that the most useful ones are:

 - Layered (hierarchical).
-For example when we combine it together with the extend selection feature, we can find all generalization children, and layout them, so we can have tree of depth 1
+For example when we combine it together with the extend selection feature, we can find all generalization children, and layout them as hierarchy, therefore we have generalization tree of depth 1 layouted in layers.
 - Node overlap algorithm, this can be also useful, for example when we run force-directed algorithm for the whole diagram and some small part of the layouted model is overlapping, or too close to each other
 - Sometimes It may be also useful to use force-directed algorithm, for example if we want node and its neighborhood to layout like star: